raspberrypilearning/cd-beginner-app-inventor-sushi/en/step_3.md

 You can see that the App Inventor **Designer** view is broken into four key sections:
  + **Palette**, from which you pick the components you will use to build your app
  + **Viewer**, where you can see the app you are working on, and rearrange and select components
- + **Components**, where you can see a list of the components in your app and their relationships to each other
+ + **Components**, where you can see a list of the components in your app, and their relationships to each other
  + **Properties**, where you can see and change the properties of the component you have selected at the moment

 There are other buttons and even another view, but these four sections are what you'll be using right now.